sabamadadi/Multithread-Basics/README.md

 # Multithread Basics

+Sixth Assignment of Advanced Programming course at Shahid Beheshti University (Spring 2023)

+Score: 110 out of 100

 ## Introduction
 In this assignment, you are given three introductory exercises focused on the basics of multithreading.
 Solve each exercise according to the provided guidelines.